 E-Learning for Healthcare (e-LfH): www.e-lfh.org.uk: Learnbloodtransfusion is one of the projects on the e-LfH, and anyone registered to e-LfH can access it.

 Scotland: access is available to all NHS Scotland Boards via learnPro NHSTM.

 Northern Ireland: all hospitals are registered with learnPro NHSTM.

-Wales: NHS trusts and independent organisations in Wales should contact firstname.lastname@example.org.
+Wales: all hospitals are registered with learnPro NHSTM.
+External organisations in Wales should contact firstname.lastname@example.org or email@example.com.